JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 ### Specular DI

-Now that we've covered Solari's update material BRDF, let's talk about how lighting has changed.
+Now that we've covered Solari's updated material BRDF, let's talk about how lighting has changed.

-To recap, for direct lighting, Solari is using ReSTIR DI.
+To recap: For direct lighting, Solari is using ReSTIR DI.

 We take a series of random initial samples from light sources, and use RIS to choose the best one.
 This is essentially fancy next event estimation (NEE).